 It’s really interesting to watch ads from other countries – great for comparing and contrasting cultures.

 Cyprien has a really fun spoof on real-life vs. what you see in ads.
 Some bad words (but is it really horrible if our students learn a few swears in French)?
 Just be sure to put the subtitles in French, not in English (use the settings tab to do this).

 LindsayDoesLanguages has a great list of 10 French YouTubers to watch.

 Remember that you can click on the settings wheel (looks like a gear) on the bottom right of the video to change the speed of the dialogue.
 If you put him on .75 speed, he actually talks at a normal speed instead of super-fast. 🙂

-15. Have your students research and do presentations on their own hobbies in other countries.
+15. Students research and do presentations on their own hobbies in other countries.

-Get more quality free resources for your French classroom in my Free Resource Library – lots of goodies just waiting for you.
-Sign up below.
+Remember to get your free cultural resources for France and Canada (photos, facts, video clips, etc.) in my Free Resource Library – lots of goodies just waiting for you.